dscho/pagefind-xkcd-demo/content/comics/2021-4-5-spike-proteins.md

 [Cueball continues to work on his laptop while Megan is looking on.]

 [In a frameless, narrow panel, Beret Guy walks back carrying a large object in his arms that looks like a spike protein.
-But it is about half as long as he is tall, fluffy and dripping wet, flexing slightly along its length, with the Y-shaped head pointed forwards, away from Beret Guy]
+But it is about half as long as he is tall, fluffy, and dripping wet, flexing slightly along its length, with the Y-shaped head pointed forwards, away from Beret Guy]

 Beret Guy: OK!